310.595.5181

 Use a property-record walkthrough before treating a listing summary as complete:

-Monica Antola helps buyers compare showing notes, visible condition, daily routine fit, route feel, and follow-up questions across Pacific Palisades, Malibu, Santa Monica, Brentwood, Venice, and Marina Del Ray.
+Monica Antola helps buyers compare showing notes, visible condition, daily routine fit, route feel, and follow-up questions across Westchester, Playa Del Rey, Playa Vista, Marina Del Rey, Westside, and El Segundo.
 Use the next conversation to decide whether a home deserves a second look, a specific follow-up question, or a clean pause.

 Next Step